It is not uncommon at all for elderly people to stop bathing. Usually, it happens gradually as the time between baths increases.

 5. Show them how to take a bath

 To help these elderly people take a bath and use the shower, you should show them how to do these things.
-First, make sure they know how to turn on the water and adjust the temperature safely.
+First, ensure they know how to turn on the water and adjust the temperature safely.

-Next, show them how to get in and out of the bathtub safely.
+Next, show them how to safely get in and out of the bathtub.
 Have them demonstrate this for you.
 This will help you identify if they need help.

 6. Consider showering instead